quicwg/wg-materials/ietf103/minutes.md

 harald: disappointed in wg discussion. the choice is whether or not we want to provide a forum for discussion of this topic or not (and yield influence if not)

-lars: nobody is trying to shut down the partial reliability discussion - we're talking about this documnet
+lars: nobody is trying to shut down the partial reliability discussion - we're talking about this document

 harald: we have minimal chance of influence and it seems like we are pushing it away